S0ul-Sh3ll/Cybersecurity-Writeups/THM/Services-Writeup.md

 # TryHackMe: Services – Walkthrough & Writeup

 Welcome to my writeup for the **Services** room on TryHackMe.
 This is a beginner-friendly machine designed to test your enumeration skills and exploitation of common network services in AD environment on a Windows Server.
-I have tried to keep the it as short and simple as possible with explanations on everything assuming that you are a total beginner.

 ## 🎯 Objective
 * Find the **User** flag.